TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 ```

 ## The Feedback Class
-In order to avoid the [long parameter list code smell][_long_parameters_list],
+To avoid the [long parameter list code smell][_long_parameters_list], I wrapped
-I wrapped the closure's functionality in a single class that can be used in
+the closure's functionality in a single class that can be used in the `Synchronizer`.
-the `Synchronizer`.
-The first version of the `Feedback` class I made took a
+The first version of the `Feedback` class I made took a `SymfonyStyle` object in
-`SymfonyStyle` object in the constructor and used that to format the CLI output
+the constructor and used that to format the CLI output nicely.
-nicely.

 Because the `$feedback` variable could be null (when called from a controller or
 event listener), it means the `synchronize` method has to do a lot of null checks: